-- 1.1 21/1508/FUL First floor extension to create two storey dwelling including increase in ridge height, single storey rear extension, front porch, insulated render cladding, alterations to fenestration and associated landscape works including excavation, extension to drive and installation of retaining walls to front and rear Pending Consideration and on this Committee agenda - 1.2 21/1345/CLPD Certificate of Lawfulness Proposed Development: Construction of single storey rear extension, front porch and insertion of door to side elevation 19.07.2021 Permitted - 1.3 21/0588/FUL First floor extension to create two storey dwelling including increase in ridge height, provision of rooflights, two storey rear extension, alterations to external materials including render cladding alterations to fenestration detail, associated landscaping works including alterations to driveway and rear staircase and terrace 10.05.2021 Refused - R1 The proposed rear extension including an extension to the main roof form, would result in an overbearing, unduly prominent, visually intrusive and un-neighbourly form of development which would have an adverse impact on the residential amenity of occupiers of no.110 Whitelands Avenue.
+- 1.1 21/1346/FUL Landscaping work to front garden including reduction in land levels and retaining wall to accommodate new parking space and new stepped and ramped access Pending Consideration and on this committee agenda. - 1.2 21/1345/CLPD Certificate of Lawfulness Proposed Development: Construction of single storey rear extension, front porch and insertion of door to side elevation 19.07.2021 Permitted - 1.3 21/0588/FUL First floor extension to create two storey dwelling including increase in ridge height, provision of rooflights, two storey rear extension, alterations to external materials including render cladding alterations to fenestration detail, associated landscaping works including alterations to driveway and rear staircase and terrace 10.05.2021 Refused - R1 The proposed rear extension including an extension to the main roof form, would result in an overbearing, unduly prominent, visually intrusive and un-neighbourly form of development which would have an adverse impact on the residential amenity of occupiers of no.110 Whitelands Avenue.
 The proposed rear staircase providing access from first floor level to the garden, by virtue of its depth and height, would result in harmful overlooking to the neighbouring occupiers of no.110 Whitelands Avenue.
 The proposal is therefore contrary to Policies CP1 and CP12 of the Core Strategy (adopted October 2011) and Policy DM1 and Appendix 2 of the Development Management Policies LDD (adopted July 2013). - 1.4 21/0022/PDT Prior approval: Enlargement of the dwellinghouse by the construction of one additional storey (2.91m in height) to result in an overall height of 9.19m (Class AA) 03.03.2021 Permitted - 1.5 20/2404/FUL Demolition of existing bungalow and construction of two storey dwelling with associated landscaping, vehicular crossover and associated parking and alterations to land levels 06.01.2021 Refused - R1 The proposed replacement dwelling, by virtue of its excessively bulky roof design and form, would detract significantly from the character and appearance of the area resulting in demonstrable harm to the streetscene.
-The development would therefore be contrary to Policies CP1 and CP12 of the Core Strategy (adopted October 2011), Policy DM1 and Appendix 2 of the Development Management Policies LDD (adopted
+The development would therefore be contrary to Policies CP1 and CP12 of the Core Strategy (adopted October 2011),

-July 2013), Policy 2 of the Chorleywood Neighbourhood Development Plan (Referendum Version, August 2020) and the NPPF (2019).
+Policy DM1 and Appendix 2 of the Development Management Policies LDD (adopted July 2013), Policy 2 of the Chorleywood Neighbourhood Development Plan (Referendum Version, August 2020) and the NPPF (2019).